AdityaShah02/Linear-Regression/README.md

 #### Code Explanation

 1. **Loading and Visualizing the Data**
-   - The dataset is loaded using Pandas from the provided CSV file.
+   - The dataset is loaded using Pandas from the provided CSV file. (add the path of the dataset provided)
    - The relationship between years of experience and salary is visualized using Matplotlib.

 2. **Adding Intercept Term**